SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 - **Token/lemma:** Token is "the word or the punction mark as it appears in the sentence" (Abu-Jbara and Radev, 2012, p.331) while lemma is the root of the token.
 Token and Lemma in terms of a classification task can be beneficial as the text is divided into pieces thus it can make the process of analyzing and training a classifier easier.
 - **PoS tag:** It is used to connect a token in text data to its grammatical definition.
 In a semantic role labelling task it can be useful since some arguments are more likley to correspond to a specific PoS category (e.g. the agent, ARG0, is likely to be a noun).
-- **Token bigram/trigram:** Token bigram and trigram are used to look at the surrondings cues of the token (e.g. previous or next token) (Lapponi et al., 2012).
-This can be helpful in the identification and classification procedure as it can idenfity potential syntactic patterns.
-- **PoS tag of the bigram/trigram:** As the previous feature can be helpful to identify patterns within the dataset the POS tag of the trigram and bigram will give a better understanding of their grammatical definition.

 ### 3.2 Provided Features